Ircam-RnD/binauralFIR/README.md

-# BinauralFIR sound module
+# BinauralFIR node

-> Processing node/library which spatializes an incoming audio stream in three-dimensional space for binaural audio.
+> Processing node which spatializes an incoming audio stream in three-dimensional space for binaural audio.

 The binauralFIR node provides binaural listening to the user with three simple steps.
 The novelty of this library is that it permits to use your own HRTF dataset.
 This library can be used as a regular node inside the [Web Audio API](http://www.w3.org/TR/webaudio/).